-COST ACCOUNTING
+BUS 385 COST ACCOUNTING

 In addition to providing data used to cost products and services, cost accounting provides data to managers for planning and controlling.
 Today cost accountants are increasingly expected to actively contribute in the making of strategic decisions instead of simply providing data.
 Cost accounting is a managerial tool used by business to formulate strategy and its implementation.
 The course's focus is upon how accounting information can assist managers in controlling the activities for which they are responsible, and how manager's use cost information to make better decisions to improve their organization's competitiveness.
 The course covers the fundamentals of cost accounting, including job order, process, and activity based costing.
 Particular emphasis is given to current practices in cost control through reports to management.
-Prerequisites: Successful completion of pre-business courses and BUS 281.
+Prerequisites: Successful completion of pre-business courses, and BUS 281 or BUS 298 and BUS 299.
 (F)

-BUSINESS CORE II - BRIDGE
+BUS 397 BUSINESS CORE II - BRIDGE

-This is a self-study course for students who need to do supplemental work to be appropriately prepared for the Business Core III course series (Bus 398; 399).
+This is a self-study course for students who need to do supplemental work to be appropriately prepared for the Business Core III course series (BUS 398; BUS 399).
 Students will complete work under the guidance of a faculty member.
-Prerequisites: BUS 348, BUS 349, Consent of the instructor.
+Prerequisites: BUS 348, BUS 349, consent of the instructor.
 (F/S)

 Students examine how corporations operate for multiple disciplinary perspectives, conducting research to develop comprehensive company reports.
 They explore career paths and the critical role of functional experts in product design and implementation, meeting with corporate partners on campus and at company sites.
+Prerequisites: (BUS 348 and BUS 349), MATH 122 or concurrent enrollment